lightforgemedia/Pheromind/README.md

 *   **Phase 4 (The Vision):** Full Pheromind AI IDE Platform Development & Market Entry.

 *Our roadmap is ambitious and will be shaped by innovation, collaboration, and strategic partnerships.*

 ---

+## 🔒 Intellectual Property & Availability

+Pheromind is a **proprietary framework** and represents significant intellectual property developed by Frontier Tech Strategies.
+It is **not an open-source project.**

+Access to the Pheromind technology, framework, and deeper technical insights is available exclusively through:
+*   **Strategic Partnerships**
+*   **Commercial Licensing Agreements**
+*   **Direct Investment Opportunities**

+We are focused on collaborating with entities that share our vision for the future of autonomous software development and are positioned to leverage Pheromind's transformative capabilities.

+For all inquiries regarding access, collaboration, or investment, please use the contact information provided in the "Join the Colony" section.

+---